 You might, on the other hand, prefer to practise as a professional animal behaviourist after some further postgraduate study and clinical training.
 The Association for the Study of Animal Behaviour and the Association of Pet Behaviour Counsellors offer membership and accreditation respectively, as long as you meet their academic and clinical criteria.

-Recent LJMU graduates have secured full-time employment in zoos and rescue centres in roles such as Research Officers, Animal Colony Managers and Animal Welfare Coordinators.
+Recent LJMU graduates have secured full-time employment in roles such as Research Officers, Animal Colony Managers and Animal Welfare Coordinators.

 Organisations that have hired our graduates include: Canine Partners, Combe Martin Wildlife Park, Chester Zoo, Dolphin Quest, Durrell Wildlife Conservation Trust, Genus, Guide Dogs for the Blind Association, Newquay Zoo, North Clwyd Animal Rescue and Reaseheath College.